At Moat, we are committed to protecting and respecting any personal data you and your family share with us.

 The only exceptions to the periods mentioned above are where:

 You have the right as an individual to access your personal data and make corrections if necessary.
-You also have the right to withdraw any consent you have previously given us and ask us to erase the data we hold about you.
+You also have the right to withdraw any consent you have previously given us and ask us to erase the data we hold about you (for information which we rely on your consent to hold it).
 You can also object to us using your personal data (where we rely on our business interests to process and use your personal data).

 You have a number of rights in relation to your personal data under data protection law.
 In relation to most rights, we will ask you for data to confirm your identity and, where applicable, to help us search for your personal data.
 Except in rare cases, we will respond to you within one month after we have received any request (including any identification documents requested).